 At a minimum, you should learn about our industry solutions through Trailhead and familiarize yourself with product documentation.
-Our Resource Guide for Pro Bono Volunteers contains guided learning paths for learning our industry solutions: Nonprofit Cloud and Education Cloud.
+Our Resource Guide for Pro Bono Volunteers contains guided learning paths for learning our industry solutions: Salesforce for Nonprofits and Salesforce for Education.

 Once you have some familiarity with how nonprofit and educational institutions use Salesforce to power their missions, it’s time to do some reflection and decide how you can best use your Salesforce powers for good.